lucfreelance/0/README.md

 ## Nice Commands

--   `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`
+-   `npm start` `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

 -   `npm run build` builds the project - this builds assets, HTML, JS, and CSS into `dist`